 Make Food Safety a Priority

-Those you care for may have a higher risk of getting sick from bad food.
+Those you care for may have a higher risk of getting sick from the wrong food.
 Ask your doctor if there are certain foods that you should not give to your loved one.
 Also, remember food safety when preparing meals.
-Follow four easy rules: clean, separate, cook and chill.
-More information can be found here.
+Follow four easy rules: clean, separate, cook, and chill.
+More information can be found by clicking here.

 Use Home Medical Devices Safely

 Talk to a doctor about how to safely use medical devices.
 Ask the doctor to show you and your loved one how to use the device correctly.
 Also, get the facts about hearing aids.

 Make a plan for how you will care for your loved one in case of an emergency.
 Have back up supplies and medical information.
 Notify your electric company and fire department if you have a medical device that needs power.
 More information can be found here.

 Take Time to Care for Yourself